chrismlusk/accuraty-templates/DNN/skin/README.md

 ### Layout templates

 Start with `Main.ascx` as the default template, and add more as needed.
 These files should contain the core markup necessary to create pages.
 The ASP.NET control and register directives should be included via `_preheader.inc`, and global elements like the site header and footer are also included via an include directive.

+### Layout stylesheets

+When skin templates are applied to pages, DNN will automatically load that template's stylesheet.
+For example, if you have an `Events.ascx` file, there are likely events-specific styles.
+Rather than include those in the global stylesheet, separate those styles into their own template-specific file to reduce bloat.

+In order for DNN to automatically load the file, though, it **must be named the exact same as the layout template and saved in the same directory**.
+So, continuing our example, you would have `Events.css`.

 *Note: For more information about these directives, see the README.md file in the `includes/` folder.*